MAT | 1-year program

 It is, however, important for applicants to understand that while RISD awards the MAT degree and recommends its graduates for certification or licensure, the award of teacher certification is determined by individual states, each of which has its own specific requirements.
 In other words, candidates must pass any teacher-certification test(s) required by individual states.

-- Mapping for Visual Arts Learning
+- Curriculum Development for Secondary Visual Arts Learning

 - Lifespan: Exceptionality

-- Context, Content, and Practices in Art + Design Education
+- Context, Content and Practices in Art + Design Education

-- Design Education Studio Workshop
+- Design Education Workshop II